Custom Imagery on a Budget

 You have a killer concept that demands very specific, custom imagery.
 You’re not finding the right photos at any stock photo house, but the budget isn’t huge.
 What next?
 Your concept doesn’t have to be forgotten.
 The first thought might be to do a custom photo shoot.
 But that involves hiring the right photographer and models, finding the perfect locations and props, scheduling weeks in advance, and waiting to get the photos back from the photographer.
 Ka-ching and tick tock.

 As a fast and cost-effective alternative, I often use a technique called compositing.
 I purchase stock photos (iStock and Getty are my favorites, and I try to purchase royalty-free images whenever possible) and piece them together to create custom imagery.
-This has become a perfect solution in the age of COVID, when marketing efforts are still going strong but a custom, in-person photo shoot isn’t an option.
+This has become a perfect solution in the age of the pandemic, when marketing efforts are still going strong but a custom, in-person photo shoot is not an option.

 There is a lot of thought and strategy behind choosing stock photos or the composite will not look realistic.
 This is also even more imperative if you’re creating a series of composite images so that they feel like a cohesive series that was custom shot.

 A project I recently worked on demanded very specific imagery that wasn’t available in a stock library.
 Compositing to the rescue!
 I’ll walk you through how I did it: